Information for visitors and suppliers to Te Wānanga o Raukawa

 - Pao to kai will occur in the normal format; and

 - Kai will be shared in the dining room in a manner that supports rangatiratanga.

-At alert Level 1, all visitors must register and sign in and sign out with Kaitiaki or reception and display their visitor card when on campus/site.
+All visitors must register and sign in and sign out with kaitiaki or reception and display their visitor card when on campus/site.
 Registered users of the Ōtaki campus can utilise the 'Covid-19 Check-in' module in the Te Wānanga o Raukawa app (download SchoolAppsNZ and add Te Wānanga o Raukawa).
 If you have downloaded the governments' Covid-19 Tracer app, there will be QR posters located around campus to 'check-in'.

 There are several key messages Te Wānanga o Raukawa is communicating with stakeholders to help stop the spread of diseases like Covid‑19:

-- Our Emergency Response Team (ERT), Te Ohu Haumaru, continues to meet daily to prepare and plan alongside senior management and Te Mana Whakahaere.
+- Our Emergency Response Team (ERT), Te Ohu Haumaru, has reconvened and meet daily to prepare and plan alongside senior management and Te Mana Whakahaere.